 Section 1300 is used to record survey fees and inspections for such things as pests, lead-based paint, and radon.
 Structural inspections and inspections for heating, plumbing, or electrical equipment might also be included.
-If either party is buying a home warranty, the charge will be entered in this section.
+The charge will be entered in this section if either party is buying a home warranty.

 Line 1400 is for the total settlement charges paid from borrower's and seller's funds.
-They are also entered in Sections J and K, lines 103 and 502.
+They're also entered in Sections J and K, lines 103 and 502.

 Section J Summary of Borrower's Transaction: Lines 100-303

-Back onto page 1 of the HUD-1 form, you'll find sections J and K, which outline the borrower's and seller's itemized transactions.
+You'll find sections J and K back on page 1 of the HUD-1 form.
+They outline the borrower's and seller's itemized transactions.

 Section 100, Gross Amount Due from Borrower

-Lines 106 through 112 are for items which the Seller has paid in advance.
-For instance, the buyer must reimburse the seller for his prorated portion of county taxes if the seller paid an annual bill.
-Each person pays charges for the time they owned the property.
+- Lines 106 through 112 are for items that the seller has paid in advance.
+For example, the buyer must reimburse the seller for his prorated portion of county taxes if the seller paid an annual bill.
+Each person pays charges associated with the time they owned the property.

-Line 120 is the gross amount due from the borrower.
-It is the total of Lines 101 through 112.
+- Line 120 is the gross amount due from the borrower.
+It's the total of lines 101 through 112.

-Section 200, Amounts Paid By or In Behalf of Borrower
+Section 200, Amounts Paid by or on Behalf of Borrower

 These are all entries for funds the borrower will receive at closing.

-Line 203 is used when the borrower is assuming a loan or taking title subject to an existing loan or lien on the property.
+- Line 203 is used when the borrower is assuming a loan or otherwise taking title subject to an existing loan or lien on the property.

-Lines 204 through 209 are used to list miscellaneous items paid by or on behalf of the buyer.
-They may include such items as an allowance the seller is making for repairs or replacement of items.
+- Lines 204 through 209 are used to list miscellaneous items paid by or on behalf of the buyer.
+They can include such items as an allowance the seller might be making for repairs or replacement of items.
 This area is also used when the seller accepts a note from the borrower for part of the purchase price.

-Lines 210 through 219 are for bills which the seller has not yet paid, but owes all or a portion of.
-Taxes and assessments are listed, but the area might also include rent collected in advance by the seller for a period extending beyond the settlement date.
+- Lines 210 through 219 are for bills that the seller has not yet paid but owes all or a portion of.
+Taxes and assessments are listed here, but the area might also include rents collected in advance by the seller for a period extending beyond the settlement date.

 Section 300, Cash at Settlement From/To Borrower

-Line 303 is the difference between lines 301 and 302.
+- Line 303 is the difference between lines 301 and 302.
 It most often shows how much money the borrower must bring to closing.
-It could be a negative number, indicating that the borrower will receive funds back at closing.
+A negative number indicates that the borrower will receive funds back at closing.

-To the right of section J (the summary of the borrower's transaction), you'll find section K which summarizes the transactions of the seller.
+This section appears to the right of section J, the Summary of the Borrower's Transaction.
+It summarizes the transactions of the seller.

-Entries for personal property (such items as draperies, washer, dryer, outdoor furniture and decorative items that the seller may be selling to the buyer) are listed on 402.
+- Entries for personal property, such items as draperies, washer, dryer, outdoor furniture, and decorative items that the seller may be selling to the buyer are listed on line 402.

-Lines 406 through 412 are for items which the Seller has paid in advance.
-For instance, the buyer may need to reimburse the seller for a prorated portion of county taxes if the seller paid an annual bill but will not own the property during that entire year.
+- Lines 406 through 412 are for items that the seller has paid in advance.
+For example, the buyer might have to reimburse the seller for a prorated portion of county taxes if the seller paid an annual bill but won't own the property during that entire year.

-Line 420 is the gross amount due to the seller.
-It is the total of Lines 401 through 412.
+- Line 420 is the gross amount due to the seller.
+It's the total of Lines 401 through 412.